 The teaching experience in lectures is fine.
 Different lecturers have different accents and sometimes it can be hard to understand what they are saying.
 All the lectures are recorded and are available to view on the learning platform provided to students.
 It’s recommended to go through the lecture slides before you attend the lecture to be able to follow through the lecture a bit better.

 The learning experience could be different for students doing different courses.
-For Computer Science however, each module (subject) has lectures, labs, courseworks and maybe an exam (entirely dependent on how the module is structured).
+For Computer Science however, each module (subject) has lectures, labs, coursework and maybe an exam (entirely dependent on how the module is structured).

 Strikes happen from time to time during which the lectures could be cancelled.
 They became more frequent in my second semester (Q1 2023).
 It is causing some concern regarding how the syllabus will be completed and I could feel some lectures are fast paced now to cover the missing classes.
 It is like this almost everywhere in UK.
 It might get better in future.